Abhijith1202/CoC-Terminal-edition/CoC- Terminal edition/README.md

 # Clash Of Clans Ultra Lite

 ## Introduction
 A basic replica of Clash of Clans, with a few tweaks.
-This is a lightweight version of Clash of Clans that is designed to be used on a Linux device (May or may not work on Windows, as I have tested it only on windows)
+This is a lightweight version of Clash of Clans that is designed to be used on a Linux device (May or may not work on Windows, as I have tested it only on linux)

 ## How to start playing
 After extracting, just use `python3 game.py` to start the game.